-Jean Kennedy Smith, last surviving sibling of JFK, dies
+Jean Kennedy Smith dies at 92; last surviving sibling of JFK

-NEW YORK (AP) — Jean Kennedy Smith, the last surviving sibling of President John F. Kennedy and a former ambassador to Ireland, died Wednesday, her daughter confirmed to The New York Times.
+Jean Kennedy Smith, who was the last surviving sibling of President John F. Kennedy and who as a U.S. ambassador played a key role in the peace process in Northern Ireland, has died, relatives said Thursday.
 She was 92.

-Smith died at her home in Manhattan, her daughter Kym told the Times.
+Former U.S. Rep. Patrick Kennedy, Smith’s nephew, confirmed her death.
+She died Wednesday at her home in Manhattan, her daughter Kym told The New York Times.

 Smith was the eighth of nine children born to Joseph P. and Rose Kennedy, and tragically several of them preceded her in death by decades.
 Her siblings included older brother Joseph Kennedy Jr., killed in action during World War II; Kathleen “Kick’ Kennedy, who died in a 1948 plane crash; the president, assassinated in 1963 and Sen. Robert F. Kennedy, slain in 1968.
 Sen. Edward Kennedy, the youngest of the Kennedy siblings, died of brain cancer in August 2009, the same month their sister Eunice Kennedy Shriver died.